 Your mortgage rate influences your monthly payment and how much interest you'll pay over the life of the loan, which makes it important to lock in the best rate possible.

-Your credit score is one of the key factors in determining the interest rate on your loan.
-Before applying for a mortgage, work on improving your credit score; a higher score may help lower your interest rate — and even a difference of a few percentage points in your interest rate can make a significant difference over the life of your loan.
+Your credit score is one of the key factors in determining your loan’s interest rate.
+Before applying for a mortgage, work on improving your credit score.
+A higher score may help lower your interest rate — and even a difference of a few percentage points in your interest rate can make a significant difference over the life of your loan.
 A lower interest rate could also offer you more purchasing power to help you buy the home of your dreams.
-If you're a Scotiabank customer, you can easily get your free credit score from TransUnion3 on the Scotia mobile app.
+If you're a Scotiabank customer, you can easily get your free credit score from TransUnion4 on the Scotia mobile app.

 Fixed rate mortgages versus variable rate mortgages